HugoDaniel/hugodaniel.com/content/posts/2021-01-26-the-life-of-a-web-component.md

 Or whatever suits you better.
 Web Components have a somewhat low-level API that molds quickly to our kinkiest desires.
 Work closer to how you like to decompose problems or go wild and be creative.
 Avoid classes altogether and use a pure-functional approach.
 Keep using Object-Oriented Programming and spawn a vast forest of hierarchical extensions.
 Use Cobol?
 Use Swift?
 All good, everything is possible here.

-Use the provided Web Components life-cycle methods, or avoid them at all and use JavaScript or your favorite language with a platform WebView or DOM runtime.

 ```javascript
 addEventListener("load",
   () => document.querySelectorAll("my-tag")